l32zhao/Noc-Python/README.md

 # Noc-Python

 ## Intro
-I reimplements the examples from the book named "The Nature of Code" written by DANIEL SHIFFMAN using the Python module.
+I reimplement some examples from the book named "The Nature of Code" written by DANIEL SHIFFMAN using the Python module.

 ## Original Book
 https://natureofcode.com/book/